 Size doesn’t always matter, but sometimes, when it comes to choosing a cat, it certainly can.
 Some people prefer the cuddly, teddy bear-esque aesthetic of many giant cats, while other people simply prefer a larger, more dog-like cat without sacrificing the qualities we all love in felines.
 Here are the biggest cat breeds you might consider adding to your home.

 The 16 Largest Domestic Cat Breeds

 1. Maine Coon Cat

 This beloved breed is the state cat of Maine, and for good reason.
 Maine Coons are big lovebugs, known for their thick double coat, hunting prowess, and love for their people.
 This breed is rarely under 10 pounds and commonly exceeds 20 pounds.
-The largest cat on record is a Maine Coon named Barivel, who measured at 3 feet 11 inches in length from head to tail tip in 2018.
+The largest cat on record is a Maine Coon named Stewie, who measured at 48.5 inches long from head to tail tip in 2010.

 2. Norwegian Forest Cat

 Also known as the Skogkatt, the Norwegian Forest Cat is a rugged cat that loves its people but is known to love its people on its own terms.
 They have a waterproof double coat that originally protected them from harsh Scandinavian winters.
 This breed was likely developed by the Vikings, potentially even earlier, and typically weighs 12–16 pounds.

 Named for their habit of flopping like a ragdoll when held, the Ragdoll is a beautiful cat with a muscular body and soft coat.
 Many people compare Ragdolls to dogs due to their tendency to do dog-like things, like greet their owners at the door, follow them from room to room, and play fetch.
 The Ragdoll can weigh between 10–20 pounds when full grown.